 Design of your communication

-The key characteristics of church financial communication are that it should be:
+The key characteristics of church financial communication should be:

 A simple chart in the same place every week works well.
 A simple, clear headline, something like “Church Financial Report” is all that is needed.
 I’ve seen many well-done ones in the bottom corner of a page of the bulletin.
 However, don’t make it the last page—you don’t want financial needs to be the last thing people see when they are reading information about your church.